 Research Insight

-Cognitive blocking correlates with high verbal ability and self-awareness.
-Often, the most capable writers are most susceptible because we can see the gap between our vision and our output.[6]
+Cognitive blocking links to high verbal skill and self-awareness.
+Often, the most skilled writers are most at risk.
+They see the gap between vision and output.[6]

 2. Behavioral Block

-Behavioral block results from disrupted writing habits, environmental interference, or the absence of effective writing routines.
-We may want to write and have ideas to express, but the conditions, habits, or systems necessary for sustained writing are absent or broken.
+Behavioral block comes from broken writing habits, noisy settings, or missing routines.
+We may want to write and have ideas ready.
+But the habits and systems needed for steady writing are absent or broken.

 Key Symptoms